achafetz/PartnerProgress/README.md

   install_github("achafetz/PartnerProgress")
 ```

 2) Setup folder - Clone this repository to your local machine to have most of the folder structure and some data.
-Download the current ICPI Fact View PSNUxIM dataset from the [Data Store on PEPFAR Sharepoint](https://www.pepfar.net/OGAC-HQ/icpi/Products/Forms/AllItems.aspx?RootFolder=%2FOGAC-HQ%2Ficpi%2FProducts%2FICPI%20Data%20Store%2FMER&FolderCTID=0x0120004DAC66286D0B8344836739DA850ACB95&View=%7B58E3102A-C027-4C66-A5C7-84FEBE208B3C%7D).
+Download the current ICPI MER Structured PSNUxIM dataset from the [Data Store on PEPFAR Sharepoint](https://www.pepfar.net/OGAC-HQ/icpi/Products/Forms/AllItems.aspx?RootFolder=%2FOGAC-HQ%2Ficpi%2FProducts%2FICPI%20Data%20Store%2FMER&FolderCTID=0x0120004DAC66286D0B8344836739DA850ACB95&View=%7B58E3102A-C027-4C66-A5C7-84FEBE208B3C%7D).
 You will need to convert it to an RDS file prior to running this package.

 ```
 #convert Fact Viewv from .txt to .RDS
- read_fv("ICPI_FactView_PSNU_IM_20180215_v1_3.txt", path = "~/ICPI/Data")
+ read_msd("ICPI_MER_Structured_Dataset_PSNU_IM_20180323_v2_1.txt", path = "~/ICPI/Data")
 #setup any missing folders
   initialize_fldr("PartnerProgress", "~/GitHub", "RawData", "Documents", "R", "ExcelOutput")
 ```